Now Hiring: PhD positions

 A35 Functional analysis and targeted manipulation of chromatin dynamics on mammalian noncoding regions (Project leader: Stefan Stricker)

-Candidates that did not apply online and are interested in a position, please contact project leaders directly to inquire about current availibilities.
+Please contact project leaders directly to inquire about current availibilities.